~~~~ This is Page 6 ~~~~

 Dr. Alexander Graham Bell

-Bell was a teacher of the deaf, who studied technical subjects on his own.
+Bell was a teacher of the deaf, and was very opinionated on the deaf life.
+He studied technical sujects on his own.
 As an inventor he was prolific.

 Beside the voice telephone, Bell invented an optical telephone, the iron lung, the audiometer, the spectrograph, the hearing aid, the metal detector, the surgical audio probe, the selenium battery, and space frame architecture.
 He was an aviation pioneer.
 He was incidental in developing the hydrofoil speedboat.
 He originated the idea of treating cancers with radium.
 Also, he was an accomplished pianist and cattle breeder.